-With unbelievably gorgeous scenery, proximity to multiple national parks, and an endless number of outdoor (read: naturally socially-distanced) things to do in Big Sky Montana, it was the perfect destination.
+With unbelievably gorgeous scenery, proximity to multiple national parks, easy access from Bozeman, and endless outdoor recreation, the town of Big Sky is the perfect destination for just about anyone.

-Still, there are many, many other things to do in Big Sky Montana besides ski, whether it’s the dead of winter or the middle of summer.
+With that said, though, there are many, many other things to do in Big Sky Montana besides ski, whether it’s the dead of winter or the middle of summer.

 This post contains affiliate links.
 I may receive a small commission — at no cost to you — if you click or make a purchase through any of them.
 For more information, read my disclosure statement.
 I appreciate you!